shokuninstudio/Dou/README.md

 * State Persistence: The app remembers window positions, sizes, and layout preferences

 ### Accessibility
-* Text-to-Speech (macOS only): Listen to your notes and AI responses with built-in speech synthesis (uses macOS Spoken Content settings)
+* Text-to-Speech (macOS only): Listen to the chat with built-in speech synthesis (uses macOS Spoken Content settings)
 * Tablet Support: Optimized for stylus input on tablets for natural note-taking
 * Path Visualization: Clear visual indication of connected ideas and concepts